amylour/FreeFido_v2/README.md

     <img src="documentation/wireframes/booking_create_desktop.png">
 </details>

 I had grand ideas for re-creating this exact booking page in this deployment of FreeFido.
-However, as this was a learning/building project, my understanding of implementing packages such as Django agenda, scheduler and dj-booking reached a point after a few struggles where I felt that it was more important to follow my planning steps for MVP and deliver a basic, functional booking system first.
+However, as this was a learning/building project, my understanding of implementing packages such as Django Agenda, Scheduler and dj-booking reached a point after a few struggles where I felt that it was more important to follow my planning steps for MVP and deliver a basic, functional booking system first.
 I look forward to developing my booking sytem in the next version of FreeFido.

 <details>
     <summary>Desktop Gallery Page Wireframe</summary>